WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 ![](/DownloadDeb.png)

-Verify the signature of the package with `gpg --verify Wasabi-X.X.X.deb` and ensure the software was signed by zkSNACKs' PGP public key [${zksnacksPublicKeyFingerprint}](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt).
+Verify the signature of the package with `gpg --verify Wasabi-${currentVersion}.deb` and ensure the software was signed by zkSNACKs' PGP public key [${zksnacksPublicKeyFingerprint}](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt).

 Now install Wasabi with `sudo dpkg -i Wasabi-${currentVersion}.deb`, and run it with `wassabee`.
 Checkout the main documentation for a [step-by-step guide](/using-wasabi/InstallPackage.md#debian-and-ubuntu).